-Tired legs can destroy your pace, and it’s frustrating since you’re usually not out of breath.
-Here are 6 ways you can keep your legs feeling fresh.
+Don't let tired legs destroy your pace in 2020.
+It’s frustrating when they do, since you’re usually not out of breath.
+Here are 6 ways you can keep your legs feeling fresh this year.

 Prepare yourself before heading out the door

 The best way to fight tired legs is never to get them.
 And that all comes down to a pre-run routine that’s tailored to you.
 You can try a couple of things:

 - Eat a snack with high levels of carbs about 30 minutes before running

 - Stretch and warm up so you avoid feeling fatigued at the beginning of your run